Skip to Main Content

 By: Vaun Mcaleer - evoTrip Japan Specialist & Zack Sklar - Travel Writer | Last Updated: October 28th, 2024

-For many folks, Niseko is the first and last name that comes to mind when they think of Japanese ski resorts.
-And its international fame is well earned.
+Niseko is the first and last name that comes to mind when most people think of Japanese ski resorts, and its international fame is well earned.
 In this guide, we’ll go through everything you need to know to plan your perfect trip to ski and snowboard in Niseko.
-But if you’d rather leave the spreadsheets and logistics to us so you can focus on the powder and ramen, check out our full-service Japan ski and snowboard travel packages.

 Intro to Niseko